Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex6/README.md

     }
     ````

 You will notice that if we apply a scale factor to ANGLE's swapchain we will need to apply the same scale factor to the pointer coordinates before we send them on to our game.

 #### Next ####

+This completes the ANGLE Hands-On-Lab.
 - Return to [Start](../../README.md)